 Joy can be contacted at: firstname.lastname@example.org

-Based in Ringwood close to Bournemouth, Southampton and Salisbury, Lucy Thom is a CAOS-accredited Mediator.
+Based in Ringwood close to Bournemouth, Southampton and Salisbury, Lucy Thom is a CAOS-Accredited Mediator operating in the Hampshire,Dorset and Wiltshire area.

 Lucy enjoys using the CAOS Framework as she sees it as a structured process which “takes the pressure off,” giving parties involved in a conflict situation the time, safe space and opportunity for self-empowerment to work through their difficulties and create a way forwards which is practical and realistic for them.